vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_RGB.md

 All other DeepCell Label functionality is present in this alternate viewing mode, and there is no difference in output files based on which mode was used to create labels.

 Want to try out this mode but aren't sure which file to start with?
 Use the `512-RGB.npz` example file available on <a href="http://label.deepcell.org" target="_blank">DeepCell Label</a> and add `?rgb=true` to the URL after the project loads.
+Alternatively, upload a copy of [this multi-channel demo file](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/multiplex_janelia_demo_version.npz) if you'd like to download the label file after making changes.